fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubNamespaceKey.md

 # New-AzureRmEventHubNamespaceKey

 ## SYNOPSIS
-Creates a new primary or secondary key for the authorization rule on the specified Event Hubs namespace.
+Creates a primary or secondary key for the authorization rule on the specified Event Hubs namespace.

 ## SYNTAX